CRA and US LLCs: The Tax Classification Trap Canadians Face

 Quick take

-I have watched this specific trap hit Canadian founders who followed standard US formation advice — form a Wyoming or Delaware LLC, get an EIN, open a Mercury or Relay account, start invoicing clients.
-The advice is correct for a US-resident founder.
+I've watched this trap hit Canadian founders who followed standard US formation advice: form a Wyoming or Delaware LLC, get an EIN, open a Mercury or Relay account, start invoicing.
+That advice is correct for a US-resident founder.
 For a Canadian resident, it creates one of the most expensive structural mismatches in cross-border operations.

 How the CRA/IRS classification mismatch works

-The IRS classifies a single-member LLC as a "disregarded entity" by default under the check-the-box regulations (Treasury Regulation 301.7701-3).
-The LLC does not file its own income tax return.
-All income, deductions, and credits flow through to the owner's personal tax return — Form 1040-NR for non-resident aliens.
-The CRA, by contrast, classifies the same LLC as a separate legal entity — either a "foreign affiliate" or a "controlled foreign affiliate" — under the Income Tax Act.
-This means the CRA views the LLC's income as corporate income sitting inside a foreign entity, not as personal income of the Canadian owner.
+Under the check-the-box regulations (Treasury Regulation 301.7701-3), the IRS classifies a single-member LLC as a "disregarded entity" by default.
+The LLC doesn't file its own return.
+Everything flows to the owner's Form 1040-NR.
+The CRA looks at that same LLC and sees a separate foreign corporation under the Income Tax Act.
+Corporate income sitting inside a foreign entity — not personal income of the Canadian owner.

 From the IRS perspective, a Canadian resident with a US SMLLC: